darioShar/DLPM/README.md

 ---

-### Supported Datasets
+## Supported Datasets

-The DLPM framework allows you to work with a variety of datasets, both synthetic 2D datasets and popular image datasets.
-Depending on your experiment needs, you can select the appropriate dataset configuration.
-Here’s a brief overview of the supported datasets and how to specify them:
+Here’s a brief overview of the supported datasets, as provided by `BEM`, and how to specify them:

 - **2D Datasets**:
-  - The repository supports synthetic 2D datasets, as provided by BEM.
+  - The repository supports synthetic 2D datasets.
 See `Generator.available_distributions` in `bem/datasets/Data.py`.
-  - To use the GMM grid for your experiments, you can specify the configuration in the command as follows:

 - **Image Datasets**:
-  - You can use standard image datasets as provided by BEM (MNIST, CIFAR-10, its long-tailed version CIFAR-10-LT, CELEBA etc., see `bem/datasets/__init__.py`).
+  - You can use standard image datasets (MNIST, CIFAR-10, its long-tailed version CIFAR-10-LT, CELEBA etc.).
+See `bem/datasets/__init__.py`.

-  - Configuration files for some of these datasets are provided in the `dlpm/configs/` directory: `mnist.yml` for MNIST, `cifar10.yml` for CIFAR-10, `cifar10_lt.yml` for CIFAR-10-LT.
+Configuration files for some of these datasets are provided in the `dlpm/configs/` directory: `mnist.yml` for MNIST, `cifar10.yml` for CIFAR-10, `cifar10_lt.yml` for CIFAR-10-LT.

 You can modify the configuration files to adjust data loading settings, such as the batch size or data augmentation options, according to your experiment needs.

 ---

-### Using the Provided Scripts
+## Using the Provided Scripts

 This repository includes scripts that simplify the process of training, evaluating, and visualizing the results of DLPM.
 Below is a description of each script and how to use them:

-#### 1. `run.py`
+### 1. `run.py`

 This script is used to train the DLPM model.
 It accepts various command-line arguments to control the training process, including configuration settings and experiment parameters.